-By the early twentieth century Swan Hunter was the largest shipbuilder in the world.
-Before its closure in 2006, the firm built 1,600 ships, including the HMS Mauretania, HMS Ark Royal and numerous super tankers.
+Swan Hunter was the largest shipbuilder in the world by the early twentieth century.
+The yard constructed 1,600 ships, including the RMS Mauretania (1906), HMS Ark Royal and numerous supertankers before its closure in 2006.

-In partnership with the widow of Charles Sheridan Swan, in 1879 George Burton Hunter (1846 – 1937) became managing director of a new enterprise, C S Swan & Hunter, with a shipyard at Wallsend, Tyneside.
+George Burton Hunter (1846 – 1937) partnered with the widow of Charles Sheridan Swan and became managing director of a new shipbuilding firm, C S Swan & Hunter, with a yard at Wallsend, Tyneside from 1879.

 An evangelical Anglican, Hunter was a strong temperance advocate.
 He was regarded as a fair and just employer.

 The name of the firm was changed to Swan Hunter from 1880.

 Swan Hunter becomes one of the largest shipbuilders in Britain

 Swan Hunter became the leading Tyneside shipbuilder, in terms of tonnage constructed, for the first time in 1893.

 Swan Hunter was established as a limited liability company, with Hunter as chairman, in 1895.

 The company shipyards (not including the engine works) employed 2,500 men by July 1897.
 The works covered over 33 acres.